-Let’s get this straight.
+Let's get this straight.
 You just learned about why tweezers are the inferior way to manage your nasal hair.
-You just saw two dramatically better ways to do the job, and you’re still determined to tweeze?
+You just saw two dramatically better ways to do the job, and you're still determined to tweeze?
 Are you cheap or just stubborn?
 Who am I kidding?
-I’m just as cheap and stubborn.
-Since you’re going this route anyways, take a minute to learn a few tricks.
+I'm just as cheap and stubborn.
+Since you're going this route anyway, take a minute to learn a few tricks.

 Step one: clean your damn tweezers.
-If you can’t be trusted to buy specialty scissors or a trimmer, you can’t be trusted to have a set of tweezers that is actually dedicated to your nose hair.
-That’s disgusting, by the way.
+If you can't be trusted to buy specialty scissors or a trimmer, you can't be trusted to have a set of tweezers dedicated to your nose hair.
+That's disgusting, by the way.
 Make sure you clean them before and after each session; you seriously can get a sinus infection this way.

 Step two: tweeze carefully.
 The easiest way to see what you're doing is to push your nose up and smile.
 Seriously.
 Smiling will tighten your upper lip and make everything a little easier.
 You shouldn't need to be told this, but a mirror and a bright light go a long way.
 Also, remember the tips from the other sections.
 You don't want to tweeze your nose bald, and at the first sign of irritation, you should stop.
 If you stick to the basics, you should be fine.